 The occupation economy, large-scale Moroccan industries and armed forces are all depending on imports of energy.
 This mainly comes in two forms.

 Gas is imported in liquefied form; LPG.
 Most likely, the end-users are larger industries.
 A first overview of the gas imports was published by WSRW in 2020.
 Historically, the gas has come from terminals in Spain.
 However, from the end of 2019, the Spanish exports seem to have been halted and largely replaced with exports from Northern Europe.
 Exporters in Sweden and Norway have stated that they do not wish to take part in the gas exports to Western Sahara.
 Incidents of gas exports now take place from France, UK and even the US.

 There are currently three cement factories in occupied Western Sahara.
 Cement is naturally crucial for all construction of Moroccan government, military and civilian use.
 HeidelbergCement from Germany controls two of the factories – the CIMAR and the SIMSUD units – via its subsidiary Ciments du Maroc.
-The latter factory was in 2020 still under construction, by ThyssenKrupp.
+The construction of the latter factory and its commissioning were concluded in 2019 by ThyssenKrupp.

 In 2017, Swiss company Holcim (formerly LafargeHolcim) announced the finalisation of a 200,000 tonnes/year grinding unit in El Aaiún.
 The clinker for the industry is imported from Portugal.